vespolina/VespolinaTaxonomyBundle/README.markdown

 ### Rendering the sidebar

-**Step 1: Import the bundle's routing ans setup a route you want the sidebar links to point to:**
+**Step 1: Import the bundle's routing and setup a route you want the sidebar links to point to:**
-Import VespolinaTaxonomyBundle routing:
 ```yaml
 # app/config/routing.yml
 vespolina_taxanomy: